Fendo181/laravel_tutorial/text/Origin.md

 return $link;
 If we want to populate a new model with data, we need to allow the fields to be “fillable” via mass assignment.
 The fillable property is designed to prevent fields from being mass-assigned except for the items you define in the array.

 In our case, we are validating each field so allowing them to be mass-assigned is safe.
-To allow our model assign values to these fields, open the app/Link.php file and update it to look like the following:
+To allow our model to assign values to these fields, open the app/Link.php file and update it to look like the following:

 <?php